5 Advanced Ordnance Depot (5 AOD) was a short-lived Australian and New Zealand Ordnance Depot located in Singapore from 9 March 1970 to August 1971.

 Eventually, the NZAOC in the NZEF adopted its own badge either in 1916/1917 and on the creation of the Home Service NZAOC in 1917, the adoption of its own badge.
 The use of both badges evolved several times into the 1955 pattern that served the RNZAOC until 1996.

-It is well recorded that the Palmerston North Showgrounds was utilised as a military installation during the Second World War.
-Its most famous occupant was the Māori Battalion, which undertook its initial concentration and training at the showgrounds.
-But during the wartime period, the Palmerston North Showgrounds were also utilised at various times by the Manawatu Mounted Rifles, HQ 2 Brigade, HQ 4 Division, 2 ASC Coy and in the context of this discussion, No 2 Sub Depot, NZAOC.
+It is well-documented that the Palmerston North Showgrounds served as a military facility during the Second World War.
+Perhaps its most renowned occupants were the Māori Battalion, who conducted their initial assembly and training at this location.
+However, throughout the wartime period, the Palmerston North Showgrounds also accommodated several other military units, including the Manawatu Mounted Rifles, HQ 2 Brigade, HQ 4 Division, 2 ASC Coy, and notably, No 2 Sub Depot, NZAOC, which is the focus of our discussion here.

 The wartime NZAOC

-• Inspection Ordnance Officer Section, Central Military District (Palmerston North)
+Inspection Ordnance Officer Section in the Central Military District (Palmerston North)

-• Northern Military District – No 1 Sub Depot at Hopuhopu Military Camp.
+Northern Military District, No 1 Sub Depot operated at Hopuhopu Military Camp.

-• Central Military District – No 2 Sub Depot at the Palmerston North Show Grounds.
+Central Military District, No 2 Sub Depot was situated at the Palmerston North Show Grounds.

-• Southern Military District – No 3 Sub Depot at Burnham Camp.
+ISouthern Military District, No 3 Sub Depot was established at Burnham Camp.

 (Note: Up to 20 August 1942, the District Ordnance Depots were known as Northern, Central and Southern District Ordnance Depots)

-At the start of the war, the Northern District Ordnance Depot (No 1 Sub Depot) and Southern District Ordnance Depot (3 Sub Depot) were both well-established Ordnance Depots.
+At the commencement of the war, both the Northern District Ordnance Depot (No 1 Sub Depot) and the Southern District Ordnance Depot (No 3 Sub Depot) stood as firmly established Ordnance Depots, albeit with distinct histories and infrastructure.

-• The Northern District Ordnance Depot at Hopuhopu Military Camp in the Waikato had opened in 1927 as a purpose-built Ordnance Depot.
+The Northern District Ordnance Depot, situated at Hopuhopu Military Camp in the picturesque Waikato region, had been commissioned in 1927 as a purpose-built Ordnance Depot, well-prepared to support wartime operations.

-Although there was a Palmerston North Ordnance Detachment during the 1st World War, there is little evidence of a permanent Ordnance presence in Palmerston North during the interwar period.
-As an economic measure, Ordnance support to units in the lower North Island was provided directly from Trentham.
+While records indicate the existence of a Palmerston North Ordnance Detachment during the First World War, historical documentation is scarce regarding a lasting Ordnance presence in Palmerston North during the interwar years.
+In a cost-effective approach, logistical support to units in the lower North Island was streamlined, with direct supply channels emanating from Trentham.

 No 2 Sub Depot

-The Palmerston North Showgrounds was a sensible place to locate the Central Districts Ordnance Depot.
-Situated between Featherston, Waldegrave, Pascal and Cuba Streets, the showgrounds were only a few hundred meters from the Palmerston North Railway yards, which were at the time located in what is now the Railway Reserve on Pioneer Highway.
-This provided easy access for the receiving of goods, not only the Main Ordnance Depot in Trentham but also from other suppliers from all over the country, and for the dispatching of goods to subordinate units all over the lower North Island by rail and road.
+The choice of the Palmerston North Showgrounds as the location for the Central Districts Ordnance Depot was a well-thought-out decision.
+Positioned strategically between Featherston, Waldegrave, Pascal, and Cuba Streets, these showgrounds were ideally situated just a stone’s throw away from the Palmerston North Railway yards, which, during that time, were situated in what is now the Railway Reserve on Pioneer Highway.
+This strategic location facilitated the smooth flow of goods, not only from the Main Ordnance Depot in Trentham but also from various suppliers across the country.
+It also made it convenient for dispatching goods to subordinate units throughout the lower North Island via both rail and road networks.

-The showgrounds had some of the most significant covered spaces in the region with 5 exhibition halls under one roof and much hard standing for vehicles and other defence stores.
-To house the Māori Battalion and other units, cookhouses, dining halls, accommodation (huts and tented) and ablutions had also been established.
+The showgrounds boasted some of the largest covered spaces in the region, featuring five exhibition halls all under one expansive roof.
+Additionally, there was ample hardstanding space available for vehicles and other defense stores.
+To accommodate units such as the Māori Battalion and others, facilities like cookhouses, dining halls, accommodation (including huts and tents), and ablutions were thoughtfully established.

-In the early years of the war occupancy of the showgrounds was seen as a temporary arrangement with the Manawatu Agricultural and Pastoral Association retaining part occupancy of the facility.
-By late 1941 with war with Japan becoming a growing reality, it was decided that the military should have full occupancy of the showgrounds for the duration of the war.
+Initially, in the early years of the war, the occupation of the showgrounds was seen as a temporary arrangement, with the Manawatu Agricultural and Pastoral Association retaining partial use of the facility.
+However, as the threat of war with Japan became increasingly real by late 1941, a crucial decision was made to allocate full occupancy of the showgrounds to the military for the duration of the conflict.
+This shift marked a significant step in ensuring the efficient and exclusive use of the facility for wartime purposes.

 Palmerston North Showgrounds, Cuba Street, 1939.
 Palmerston North Libraries and Community Services

-After the 20th of August 1942, the Central Districts Ordnance Depot was Renamed as No 2 Sub Depot and was situated on the Waldergrave Street side of the showgrounds, in the five large exhibition halls, which were under one roof.
+Following the 20th of August 1942, a significant transformation took place at the Central Districts Ordnance Depot, which was subsequently renamed as No 2 Sub Depot.
+It found its new home on the Waldergrave Street side of the showgrounds, housed within the expansive complex of five interconnected exhibition halls all under one roof.
+Each hall had its distinct purpose:

-• Hall 3 was stocked with a lot of camp fittings, crockery, cutlery, sheets, blankets other types of household linen by the thousands.
+Hall 3: Hall 3 was stocked with an assortment of camp fittings, crockery, cutlery, sheets, blankets, and various household linens, numbering in the thousands.

-• Flammable goods, such as paints, turpentine and kerosene kept in steel drums were initially stored in the main buildings, and it was not until 1943 when suitable buildings with concrete floors and iron walls and roofs were provided.
+Flammable materials like paints, turpentine, and kerosene, initially stored within the main buildings, saw improved storage conditions in 1943 when dedicated structures with concrete floors and iron walls and roofs were provided.

 Depot Establishment